sebslon/legacy_fight/README.md

 - Problem: Mismatched database paradigm (Graph representation of Transits History)
   - Solution: `GraphTransitAnalyzer` - Use graph database to analyze transit history
   - Usage of `Transactional Outbox` pattern to ensure consistency between graph and SQL database (TODO)
-  - ⚙️ TO BE DONE ⚙️: FINISH GRAPH DB IMPLEMENTATION - Only TransitAnalyzer is covered with tests
+  - ⚙️ TO BE DONE ⚙️: FINISH GRAPH DB IMPLEMENTATION - TransitAnalyzer is covered with tests, plug-in graph db implementation

 ## Installation